 Their weekly “Nightswim” events, held during the summer, are one the most popular club events in Vegas.

-The 60,000-square-foot Marquee at the Cosmopolitan has multiple different rooms that each offers their own unique kind of experience.
+The 40,000-square-foot Marquee at the Cosmopolitan has multiple rooms that offer their own unique kind of experience.

 The aptly named Library, a discreet VIP hideaway, is more of a relaxed lounge lined with bookshelves and even has a pool table and fireplace.

-The Boom Box is the more upbeat ultralounge playing hip-hop and Top 40, and then there is the main room where headliners like Vice, Fisher that appeal to the hardcore EDM crowd.
+The Boom Box is the more upbeat ultralounge playing hip-hop and Top 40, but what draws the crowd is the main room where headliners like Vice, Fisher that appeal to the hardcore EDM fans.

 The multisensory experience includes intense sound and lighting effects from state-of-the-art audio and visual systems and a 32,000-watt Funktion One sound system.

 A drawbridge over the DJ booth has dancers backlit with shifting LED lights, and there’s also a rooftop patio overlooking the Strip.

-Marquee is also a popular Dayclub with an expanded indoor/outdoor space, three-story bungalow lofts with their own infinity pools and party decks, and the same internationally influential EDM DJs.
+Marquee is also a popular 22,000 square-foot Dayclub with an expanded indoor/outdoor space, three-story bungalow lofts with their own infinity pools and party decks, and the same internationally influential EDM DJs.

 Top EDM Las Vegas Pool Parties

 The three-level pool/club complex at Encore is one of the best day clubs in Las Vegas in size, layout, and quality of talent.

-The gorgeous space, referred to as “the happiest place on earth” by some, is lined with 26 well-appointed cabanas that include flat-screen TVs and balconies overlooking the Strip, and there are also plenty of booths, couches, bungalows, daybeds, lily pads, and poles for go-go dancers.
+The gorgeous space is known as “the happiest place on earth” and includes 26 upscale cabanas that include flat-screen TVs and balconies overlooking the Strip.
+There are also plenty of booths, couches, bungalows, daybeds, lily pads, and even poles for go-go dancers.

-Catch Diplo, RL Grime, and the absolutely insane parties are thrown by Brazilian production company Elrow all summer long, as well as the occasional champagne shower.
+Catch Diplo, RL Grime, and the absolutely wild parties thrown by Brazilian production company Elrow all summer long.
+You might even be caught under the occasional champagne shower.